devdaniel-ia/devdaniel-ia/README.md

-## Hi there!
-I'm Daniel S.Augusto 👋
+## Hello there!
+I'm Daniel Augusto, and I'm currently learning about programming </>

 <div>
   <a href="https://github.com/danielsaugusto">